andyxerxes/Space-environment-paper/README.md

 scientific article fashion.
 This article is intended as a public version, with only minor changes from the August 2021 material.

-The Jupyter notebooks can be run from Binder by clicking here:
+The Jupyter notebooks can also be run from Binder by clicking here:

 ![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/andyxerxes/Space-environment-paper/HEAD)